eugenioenko/brainfuck-visualizer/readme.md

 * The memory buffer is 100 bytes.
 Initially the pointer points to the byte 0.
 * This interpreter doesn't accepts negative pointer values.
 But this can be bypassed by set the initial pointer value to 50 for example
-* To avoid infinite loops, the interpreter has a default limit to 1000 instructions.
+* To avoid infinite loops, the interpreter has a default limit to 5000 instructions.
+* Memory  has byte overflow:  255 + 1 == 0 and 0 - 1 == 255;